tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_overview.md

 > Startups fail when they are not solving a market problem.
 We were not solving a large enough problem that we could universally serve with a scalable solution.
 We had great technology, great data on shopping behavior, great reputation as a thought leader, great expertise, great advisors, etc, but what we didn’t have was technology or business model that solved a pain point in a scalable way. (*CB Insights*)

 This overview focuses in on the market problem that the API solves.
+If your API fails, it's likely because it's not solving a market problem.

 The API overview usually appears on the homepage of the API.
 The homepage (the start of your docs) is a good place to put this overview, because in this overview you also define your audience.
 Understanding your audience helps you orient the content in your API documentation appropriately.